OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 ## Testing the Configuration of Cryptographic Standard Algorithms (MSTG-CRYPTO-2, MSTG-CRYPTO-3 and MSTG-CRYPTO-4)

-### Overview

-These test cases focus on implementation and use of cryptographic primitives.
-Following checks should be performed:

-- identify all instance of cryptography primitives and their implementation (library or custom implementation)
-- verify how cryptography primitives are used and how they are configured
-- verify if cryptographic protocols and algorithms used are not deprecated for security purposes.

 ### Static Analysis

 Identify all the instances of the cryptographic primitives in code.
 Identify all custom cryptography implementations.
 You can look for: